4G vs. LTE: What is the difference and why does it matter?

 4G vs. LTE.

-To take full advantage of 4G, you will need a smartphone or tablet with 4G support.
-Older mobile devices cannot provide 4G speeds because they aren't built to handle it.
-Moreover, your cellular carrier should offer 4G service.
-We recommend visiting a carrier's retail location and asking about their local coverage before making an investment in a new smartphone or 4G signal booster for your workplace.
+To take full advantage of 4G, you will need a smartphone or tablet with full 4G support (not just LTE).
+Older LTE mobile devices launched right prior to 4G deployment cannot provide 4G speeds because they aren't built to handle it.
+In 2020, all cellular carriers should now offer 4G service, if not offering 5G already.
+We recommend visiting a carrier's retail location and asking about their local coverage before making an investment in a new smartphone or signal booster for your workplace.

 Our experts want to help you achieve the best cellular coverage possible.
-Try our risk-free cell phone signal boosters today, with a 60-day money-back guarantee.
+Try our risk free cell phone boosters today, with a 60-day money-back guarantee.

 Share this post